w3c/secure-payment-confirmation/scope.md

   Credentials.
 * See [issue 14](https://github.com/w3c/secure-payment-confirmation/issues/14) on handling stale display information.
 * See [issue 63](https://github.com/w3c/secure-payment-confirmation/issues/63) about unenrollment.

-## Requirements and Design Considerations

-Note: As with all W3C technologies, we anticipate strong considerations of security, privacy, accessibility, and internationalization.
-In this summary document, we do not focus on those requirements, but we anticipate they will be part of discussions and the SPC specification.

-### General

-* It must be possible to determine programmatically whether a browser supports SPC.
-* It should be possible to trigger SPC from an iframe.
-* It should be possible to trigger SPC from a payment app (PH API).
-* The API should support different sources of preferences:
-   * Merchant
-   * Relying Party
-   * User (e.g., "I always want full-friction experiences.")
-* Should there be a standardized SPC enrollment user experience?
-* When enrollment happens as part of a transaction, if the transaction can complete independently of enrollment, that should be supported.

-### SPC Credential

-* An SPC Credential is likely to include the following kind of data:
-  * One or more Payment Credential Identifiers.
-See [issue 13](https://github.com/w3c/secure-payment-confirmation/issues/13) on cardinality between SPC Credential and instruments).
-Also see [issue 27](https://github.com/w3c/secure-payment-confirmation/issues/27) about allowing user to request that each instrument have its own credential.
-  * Authentication-method specific data (e.g., rpid).
-* SPC Credentials need to be distinguishable from other types of credentials (e.g., SPC Credential recognized as different from a FIDO Credential).

-### SPC Credential Identifiers
-* If we allow more than one instrument per SPC Credential, then each one would have its own SPC Credential Identifier, displayable information.
-* SPC Credential Identifiers are opaque and origin-bound (privacy).
-  The browser maps SPC Credential Identifiers to stored SPC Credentials.
-* See [issue 49](https://github.com/w3c/secure-payment-confirmation/issues/49) and [issue 10](https://github.com/w3c/secure-payment-confirmation/issues/10) on the nature of the Payment Credential Identifier.

-### Sources of Randomness

-Many authentication protocols include a source of randomness to ensure freshness.

-* See [issue 28](https://github.com/w3c/secure-payment-confirmation/issues/28) on any requirements for the nonce (e.g., random? secret?).
-* See [issue 26](https://github.com/w3c/secure-payment-confirmation/issues/26) on not constraining the source of randomness

-### SPC Assertion

-* The SPC Assertion includes a version of the transaction details cryptographically signed after user confirmation.
-This data may be validated by the Relying Party or any other party with the appropriate key.
-* Transaction details include merchant origin/identifier, amount and currency, transaction id.
-* Information about the user's journey (e.g., with or without user presence check.
-(Should this data be standardized or private?)
-* What is the nature of the signature?
-See [issue 40](https://github.com/w3c/secure-payment-confirmation/issues/40) and [issue 28](https://github.com/w3c/secure-payment-confirmation/issues/28)

-### Transaction Confirmation Display

-* See [issue 48](https://github.com/w3c/secure-payment-confirmation/issues/48) on merchant information display.

-### FIDO-Specific Considerations

-* FIDO credentials should be "enhanceable" to SPC Credentials.
-* SPC credentials should be usable in vanilla FIDO transactions (see [issue 39](https://github.com/w3c/secure-payment-confirmation/issues/39)).
-* SPC should support both local and roaming authenticators.
-See [issue 31](https://github.com/w3c/secure-payment-confirmation/issues/31) on discoverable credentials and [issue 12](https://github.com/w3c/secure-payment-confirmation/issues/12) on roaming authenticator behaviors.
-* Some authenticators may be capable of rendering the transaction confirmation dialog; the API should take this into account.
-* [Large Blob](https://www.w3.org/TR/webauthn-2/#sctn-large-blob-extension) (WebAuthn Level 2) may be used to create portable stored data to reduce enrollment costs.
-Use case: I enroll my authenticator via one browser, but stored data can be used in another browser.

-### Security and Privacy Considerations

-* See [issue 28](https://github.com/w3c/secure-payment-confirmation/issues/28) on security properties.
-* See [issue 13](https://github.com/w3c/secure-payment-confirmation/issues/13) on cardinality between SPC Credential and instruments).
-Also see [issue 27](https://github.com/w3c/secure-payment-confirmation/issues/27) about allowing user to request that each instrument have its own credential.

 ## Out of Scope